zweers/marble_run_2026/README.md

-These files ar to cut paper to make marble runs with track and support made of thick paper.
+These files are to cut paper to make marble runs with track and support made of thick paper.
 You can use and change these designs freely, but under copyright: CC 2026 BY NC SA Wout Zweers 2026
 ----------------------------------------------------------------------------------------------